crashoverride777/swifty-receipt-validator/README.md

 Project has been renamed to SwiftyReceiptValidator

-No more source breaking changes after this update.
+No more source breaking changes unless after this update.
 All future changes will be handled with deprecated messages.